Aina Gallego Dobón

 Biografía

-Aina Gallego is Associate Professor at the Institut de Barcelona d'Estudis Internacionals and a Research Associate at the Institute of Political Economy and Governance.
+Aina Gallego is Senior Research Associate at IBEI, Associate Professor of Political Science at the Universitat de Barcelona, a Research Associate at the Institute of Political Economy and Governance and ICREA Academia researcher.

-Previously, she was Ramon y Cajal Fellow at IBEI and a post-doctoral researcher at the Spanish High Research Council and at Stanford University, and has been the recipient of a Marie Curie Career Integration Grant.
-She defended her doctoral dissertation in Political Science at the Universitat Autònoma de Barcelona.
+Previously, she was Ramon y Cajal Fellow and Associate Professor at IBEI and a post-doctoral researcher at the Spanish High Research Council and at Stanford University.
+She holds a PhD in Political Science from the Universitat Autonoma de Barcelona and have been the recipient of a Marie Curie Career Integration Grant.

 Gallego has an ongoing interest in the political representation of the poor.
 Her book "Unequal Participation Worldwide" analyzed inequalities in voter turnout in a comparative perspective and argued that such gaps can be reduced through institutional reforms.
 In a current project with Marta Curto, they examine if the interests of the poor are better represented by politicians of a similar socio-economic background.
 In another project with Paul Marx, they ask what are the likely political consequences of one of the main drivers of increasing income inequality, namely skill-biased technological change.